New U.S. program will require asylum-seeking families to undergo home curfews, GPS tracking

 Initially, the initiative announced Wednesday will apply to migrant families who are heading to areas close to Baltimore, Chicago, Newark and Washington, an ICE official told CBS News.

-The program is part of a larger Biden administration effort to deter migrants from crossing into the U.S. legally as pandemic-era restrictions on migration, known as Title 42, are discontinued this week.
+The program is part of a larger Biden administration effort to deter migrants from crossing into the U.S. illegally as pandemic-era restrictions on migration, known as Title 42, are discontinued this week.

 While the Biden administration's strategy to deter illegal crossings includes a significant expansion of opportunities for migrants to enter the country with legal permission, including through a phone app, it is also expected to heavily rely on increased deportations and a sweeping restriction on asylum.